 Drip irrigation can also provide useful when planning your garden.
 We always seed and transplant along drip lines, so that we have consistent germination and water sent right to the emerging plant roots.

 One of the most important benefits is that, once you have a drip system installed and operational, you can spend your garden time weeding, planting and harvesting rather than just standing around with a hose.
 You’ll be amazed at how much easier it is to keep up with seasonal garden tasks with the watering component off the to-do list.

 Drip irrigation systems can seem complex, but all you need for a vegetable garden is something simple, easy and inexpensive.

-( 1/4" Emitter Tubing works really well in pots, around perennials, and in garden beds formed in organic shapes. ).
+1/4 inch emitter tubing (Drip Tape Row Crop Kit with Timer) works really well in pots, around perennials, and in garden beds formed in organic shapes.